Testers7777/Minesweeper/README.md

 # Find the random number
-- Available only on pc
+- Available only on minimum 492px